ui-weppcloud/ui-weppcloud.github.io/disturbed_land_soil_lookup_doc.md

 **Guidelines**:
 - This is the minimum shear stress required to initiate the movement of sediment particles on the bed of a channel (such as a river, stream, or canal).
 - In simple terms, it's the threshold force per unit area that water flow must exert on the channel bed to start erosion or sediment transport.

+### ksatadj

+Specifies hydrophobicity adjustment

+**Units**: None
+**Guidelines**:
+- Currently, we set the hydrophobicity for high severity burn only.
+But it could be changed as desired.
+Note that in the model the hydrophobicity is by burn severity applied to all four soil textures of high severity.
+- The `ksatadj` value of "1" specifies hydrophobic soils.
+User's can then change the lower limit of hydraulic conductivity (`lkeff` parameter value), which would restrict the infiltration allowing more surface runoff.